Nepal in February - Weather, Top Places & Things to Do in February in Nepal

 Source

-Nepal has recently started promoting adventure tourism in its top tourist destinations, so you would find a range of adventure activities wherever you are in Nepal.
-The popular adventure activities that you can opt for, during this season are Trekking, Hiking, Camping, Skydiving, water touch Bungee jumping, Paragliding, Mountain biking and cycling through the trails.
-Pokhara is the major adventure destination where you would find all these services, apart from ultralight flight over the mountains and ziplining.
-Lighter adventures include Wildlife spotting and jungle Safari in Chitwan, Boating, Rafting and Walking tours.
+Nepal has recently started promoting adventure tourism in its top tourist destinations, so you will find a range of adventure activities wherever you are in Nepal.
+The popular adventure activities that you can opt for during this season are Trekking, Hiking, Camping, Skydiving, water touch Bungee jumping, Paragliding, Mountain biking, and cycling through the trails.
+Pokhara is the major adventure destination where you would find all these services, apart from ultralight flights over the mountains and ziplining.
+Lighter adventures include Wildlife spotting and jungle Safari in Chitwan, Boating, Rafting, and Walking tours.

 Events in February in Nepal

 Maha Shivaratri festival is one of the major festivals in Nepal, falling during the month of Falgun (either in February or March, according to the lunar calendar).
-Shivaratri, which means the ‘night of Shiva’, is an auspicious day to Hindus, particularly Shaivites (worshippers of Lord Shiva) who gather around at the famous Pashupathinath Temple in Kathmandu.
-As Maha Shivaratri is related with the night, devotees and saints stay up till late night praying and chanting, in celebration of the birthday of the Hindu mythological God.
-The festival is an incredible spectacle for onlookers, and a chance to observe religious rituals and cultural activities.
+Shivaratri, which means the ‘night of Shiva, ' is an auspicious day for Hindus, particularly Shaivites (worshippers of Lord Shiva), who gather around the famous Pashupatinath Temple in Kathmandu.
+As Maha Shivaratri is related to the night, devotees and saints stay up late at night praying and chanting in celebration of the birthday of the Hindu mythological God.
+The festival is an incredible spectacle for onlookers and a chance to observe religious rituals and cultural activities.

 shivratri in nepal